starfi5h/DSP_Mod/AlterTickrate/README.md

 In the test file, Sorter time reduce by 50%,  Power System reduce by 80%, Various Facility reduce by 70%, Storage reduce by 50%.
 The button on stat - performance test page (AlterTick - ON) can switch on/off the mod.

-Warning: The mod is still in development state.
+Warning: The mod is still in proof-of-concept state.
 Recommend to make a backup save before using it.

 ## How does it work